-5. Wear a Skull Cap/Helmet Liner
+6. Wear a Skull Cap/Helmet Liner

 What’s the Best Skull Cap for Winter Weather Cycling?

-6. Obtain Headband-style Ear Warmers
+7. Put on Headband-style Ear Warmers

-And you can easily pull the back hem to make it come down and cover the ears better.
-You can also choose to have the front part of the headband stay inside your lid’s rim.
+And you can pull the back part to make it come down and cover the ears better.
+You can also choose to have the front part of the headband stay under your helmet’s rim.

 What’s the Best Headband-style Ear Warmer for Bikers?

 I recommend the Turtle Fur Chelonia 150 Fleece Winter Cycling Headband.
 It’s a one-size-fits-most, fleece headband that lets you wear your helmet and glasses without trouble.
 It’s unisex, which is nice.